-Diverse data sources, heterogeneous data formats, the multitude of drug outputs and there is always more, within a drug development process.
-A highly agile and adaptable environment supported by cohesive data management and reporting processes can only accommodate and respond to the perpetuating mutations and metamorphosis in the process.
+We find diverse clinical data sources, heterogeneous clinical data formats, the multitude of drug outputs and much more, within a drug development process.
+A highly agile and adaptable clinical environment supported by cohesive clinical data management and reporting processes can only accommodate and respond to the perpetuating mutations and metamorphosis in the process.

-This is where I always recommend a good statistical computational environment (GSCE) to create viable and market-ready drug discoveries.
+This is why I always recommend a Good Statistical Computational Environment (GSCE) to create viable and market-ready drug discoveries.
 Most importantly, it eliminates the chaos that is brought by data heterogeneity and adds traceability, data security, accessibility, auditability, efficiency and control to meet regulatory compliance needs, for the final user.

 Why Good Statistical Computational Environment is as important as the process?